leeprovoost/go-rest-api-template/README.md

 go test
 ```

-If you want more verbosity. then:
+If you want it more verbose, then:

 ```
 go test -v